tctctctctc/matrix-factorization/README.en.md

 ## DateSet
   uses the MovieLens dataset provided by GroupLens.
   There are three different versions of the MovieLens.
-This chapter selects a medium-sized dataset.
+Here selects a medium-sized dataset.
   The dataset contains more than 6000 users' 1 million ratings of more than 4000 movies.

 # Dataset Format